Saitop/docker-compose-demo/README.md

 # docker-compose-demo
-is a spike, not a right right to config docker
+is a spike, not a right way to compose images